Kuruthi: Production

 Kuruthi marks director Manu Warrier's debut film in Malayalam, who had earlier directed Hindi film Coffee Bloom and have written TV series Yudh (both in 2014).
 Warrier describes the film as "a socio-political thriller that has got a bit of drama, action and thrilling elements [...] though Prithviraj plays the lead, all other characters have equal importance".
 The film was written by Anish Pallyal.
 After several discussions, Prithviraj and his wife Supriya Menon decided to produce the film under their banner Prithviraj Productions.

 Principal photography of the film began on 9 December 2020 at Erattupetta, Kottayam district.
 Abhinandan Ramanujam was the cinematographer.
 The filming completed on 4 January 2021 in a single schedule which lasted only less than a month.
 Movie song "Vetta Mrigam" released August 6, by Prithviraj in Instagram.

 Release

 Kuruthi was scheduled to be released in theatres on 13 May 2021 but was postponed due to the COVID-19 pandemic.

 The film was released through Amazon Prime Video on 11 August 2021 as an Onam Release.

 Reception

-Nirmal Narayanan of International Business Times wrote, "Kuruthi is a masterpiece that is raw, intense, and brilliant."
-IB Times added, "The film shows how radicalized people are ready to kill anyone to fulfill their spiritual desires, which they call commitment towards God."
 Baradwaj Rangan of Film Companion South wrote "This cast elevates what could have been a routine thriller into something much larger.
 Kuruthi is a solid film that shows how you can make big statements even within the confines of genre."